 When you’re done creating your activity, click the “Preview” tab at the top of the page to see what your activity will look like for students.
-This view shows what students will see on a laptop or tablet, including the tools that will be available to them.
+This view shows what students will see on their device, including the tools that will be available to them.

 3. Assign to Students

 To assign your activity to your students, click the “Assign & Review” tab at the top of the page.
 When you click “Assign,” you'll have two options for assigning the activity to your students:

 - You can assign to your students via Google Classroom by clicking on the green Google Classroom button and entering the appropriate details.

 - Copy the link to share with your students directly via other ways.
 Students will need to use a Google email account in order to complete the activity.